Ubax/a11y-kata/4-pitfalls/4.03-links/README.md

 <details>
 <summary>Hint 2</summary>

-- Using screen reader try to find the purpose of the links
+- Using screen reader to navigate between links.
+Can you understand the purpose of each link?

-TODO: Maybe use rotor to find correct link

 </details>